 In cities located along the Nile, picnics are held by the river.
 Those who live by the sea have breakfast on the beach that day.
 In other places, however, Egyptians meet in parks, botanical gardens, and even organize trips to the zoo.

-Religious Egyptian holidays, both Muslim and Christian, are times of joyful public Egypt celebrations.
-During such days there is a unique atmosphere of hospitality in Egypt.
+Religious Egyptian holidays, both Muslim and Christian, are times of joyful public Egypt celebrations and are often part of the cultural experience in our Egypt historical tours.
+During such days, there is a unique atmosphere of hospitality in Egypt.

 Egyptian national holidays (Egyptian festivals commemorating events important to the Egyptian people) are celebrated by the entire population.
 These Egyptian holidays include: